plotly/plotly.py/doc/python/interactive-html-export.md

 ### Inserting Plotly Output into HTML using a Jinja2 Template

 You can insert Plotly output and text related to your data into HTML templates using Jinja2.
 Use `.to_html` to send the HTML to a Python string variable rather than using `write_html` to send the HTML to a disk file.
 Use the `full_html=False` option to output just the code necessary to add a figure to a template.
-We don't want to output a full HTML page, as the template will define the rest of the page's structure — for example, the page's `HTML` and `BODY` tags.
-First create an HTML template file containing a Jinja `{{ variable }}`.
-In this example, we customize the HTML in the template file by replacing the Jinja variable `{{ fig }}` with our graphic `fig`.
+We do not want to output a full HTML page, as the Jinja template will define the rest of the page's structure — for example, the page's `HTML` and `BODY` tags.
+First create an HTML template file containing a Jinja variable, `{{ fig }}`.
+We use Python to generate HTML that is the  template file with the Jinja variable `{{ fig }}` replaced with our graphic `fig`.
+The Python shows the steps to specify the height of the graphic as a percentage of the height of the browser window and provides a much simpler option if you are comfortable with a fixed height figure.

 <!-- #region -->